 The Directive 97/9/EC of the European Parliament, established in 1997, widely known as the Investor Compensation Scheme Directive, forces every EU country to create at least one Investor Compensation Scheme (ICS) and ensure minimum protection of €20,000 per institution and investor.

-So, whatever EU country you are reading this article from, you do not need to worry about your money if you have less than €20,000 invested in (warning: it excludes crypto-assets).
+So, whatever EU country you read this article from, you do not need to worry about your money if you have less than €20,000 invested (warning: it excludes crypto-assets).